COSC481W-2021Winter/capstone-project-film-club/README.md

 - We hope to establish a safe and interactive space for our customers to help share their thoughts and ideas.
 - We value our people and their uniqueness across boundaries.

-*Our film recommendation app will allow our customers to enjoy movie recommendations from friends and family.
+Our film recommendation app will allow our customers to enjoy movie recommendations from friends and family.
 It fills their need of finding new film recommendations.
-Our app personalizes ratings and reviews based on your recommendations from others.
-It is going to be gender-neutral and have no commercial bias.*
+Our application will provide the recomendations based off of a calculated rating using their previous viewing habits and those of other users.